Rabies in cats: A comprehensive guide

 1. Killing and disposal:

-• Unfortunately, if suspicion of rabies is officially established, the relevant authority will order the immediate killing and disposal of the suspected animal to prevent the spread of the disease.
+• Unfortunately, if rabies is officially suspected, the responsible authority will order the immediate killing and disposal of the suspected rabid animal in order to prevent the spread of the disease.

-2. Reporting obligation according to the Infection Protection Act (IfSG):
+2. Reporting obligation under the Infection Protection Act (IfSG):

 • If an infection, a proven illness or a death due to rabies in humans is suspected, certain people must report the case to the health department.